matipan/golang-bootcamp/fundamentals.md

 }
 ```

+### Exercise
+Before moving on to the following sections lets do a simple exercise to solidify what you've seen so far.
+Head over to the [Loops and functions](https://tour.golang.org/flowcontrol/8) exercise and implement what it's requested there.

 ### Pointers
 Go has pointers.
 A pointer in Go will hold the memory address of a value.
 The zero-value of pointers it's `nil`.
 To declare a pointer to a type we use a syntax similar to C: